 | Ground rent under new lease | Peppercorn | Peppercorn (unchanged) |

-The 2024 Act is being commenced in phases through 2026 and 2027.
-Some provisions require secondary legislation.
+The 2024 Act is being commenced in phases.
+So far the 2-year-rule abolition (January 2025) and the Right to Manage reforms (March 2025) are in force; the 990-year term, the marriage-value abolition and the prescribed valuation rates are not, and the valuation provisions require secondary legislation (the consultation on prescribed deferment and capitalisation rates closes on 23 September 2026).
 The current state of commencement should be checked at the date of any extension because the position has moved several times since Royal Assent in May 2024.

 The £40,000 threshold and the HRAD trap